JaxtonGray/isoNet_Code/README.md

 The *Diagnostics.ipynb* file is where attributes of the results where examinded to understand the model itself, with some comparisons to isoP.

 The *Statistical Analysis.ipynb* file is where the results were compared to the actual data to see how well the model was performing.

+## Contact
+If you have any questions or just wanna know more feel free to email me at jaxton.gray@ucalgary.ca